taha-data-analyst/data-analytics-portfolio/README.md

 # data-analytics-portfolio
-# Learning Data Analytics (Beginner)

-I am a beginner in data analytics and currently learning the basics of Microsoft Excel.
+I am currently building my foundation in data analytics, with a focus on Microsoft Excel.

 ## What I am learning now
 - Basic Excel formulas
 - Sorting and filtering data
 - Working with simple datasets